Stolen wine: The Record for Wednesday, June 24, 2020

 11:09 p.m.
 Police were called about a loud party in the 1900 block of Cornice Road.

-- Steamboat Springs Fire Rescue firefighters responded to three calls for service.
+- Search and Rescue volunteers responded to two calls for service.

 The Record offers a glimpse of police activity and is not a comprehensive report of all police activity.
 Calls such as domestic violence, sexual assaults and juvenile situations typically do not appear in The Record.

 Readers around Steamboat and Routt County make the Steamboat Pilot & Today’s work possible.
 Your financial contribution supports our efforts to deliver quality, locally relevant journalism.

 Now more than ever, your support is critical to help us keep our community informed about the evolving coronavirus pandemic and the impact it is having locally.
 Every contribution, however large or small, will make a difference.